devoctomy/Button2Key/README.md

 I created this app as I needed a simple way to map some of my Logitech G29 steering wheel buttons to specific keys in Assetto Corsa.

-For example, entering the following commands (in sequence) will map L2 to rest the VR camera.
+For example, entering the following commands (in sequence) will map L2 to reset the VR camera.
+(This saves you from having to take the headset off and press CTRL+Space)

     add type=keyboardinput name=assettocorsa_resetvrcam description="Reset VR Camera" command="keydown:control;keydown:space;sleep:100;keyup:space;keyup:control"